Aaravos: Powers and abilities

 In the world of The Dragon Prince, only magical creatures can use magic, as they have magical energy within them.
-All magic originates from one of six Primal Sources: the Sun, the Moon, the Stars, the Earth, the Sky, and the Ocean.
+All magic originates from one of six Primal Sources: the Moon, the Sun, the Sky, the Earth, the Ocean and the Stars.
 As a Startouch Elf, Aaravos is naturally connected to the stars, but due to being a "fallen" member of his race, he can only access a fraction of his former power.
 He has also somehow mastered the other five Primal Sources, and his abilities related to them are seemingly limitless.
 Because of this, he is referred to as an "Archmage."
 An example of Aaravos's mastery is that he is able to perform spells without speaking the required incantations.

 Aaravos is also a master of Dark magic, a corrupted form of magic that is fueled by the essence of magical creatures.
 Aaravos can perform a dark magic spell without speaking an incantation, but at least once says the spell he wishes to perform in reverse.
 He knows a number of spells which Viren, an expert in the practice himself, does not.

 Aaravos has a familiar, a purple caterpillar-like creature that is not native to the world of Xadia.
 It heavily resembles a real-life Dragonhead caterpillar, which is the larval form of the butterfly Polyura athamas.
 Starting in the second season, Aaravos uses this caterpillar to communicate with Viren by channeling his voice through it.
 He can also perform spells through the form and channel them through Viren's staff to help him defeat enemies.
 The caterpillar evolves with the ongoing story; initially the size of a regular caterpillar, it grows to the size of a snake throughout the third season, and enters metamorphosis in the season finale.

 Reception

-Aaravos's character and Dellum's performance has been generally praised by critics and fans.
+Aaravos's character and Dellums' performance has been generally praised by critics and fans.
 Particular attention has been given to Aaravos's interactions and relationship with the human dark mage Viren.
 The Daily Dot's Gavia Baker-Whitelaw called his relationship with Viren "intriguing".

 Praise continued into the third season.
 Hypable praised Aaravos and Viren's relationship and the contrast between the goals and actions of these two characters and those of Callum, Rayla, and Ezran.
 Nelson also reacted positively to the relationship between the two characters and how Aaravos "preys on Viren's ambition and desperation to fulfill his own mysterious, malevolent goals".
 Kain also took note of how Aaravos was contributing to Viren's descent into villainy.